-In order to be certified by the State of Connecticut at Connecticut College in the elementary levels, students need to take EDU 223 in the spring of their first year or sometime during their second year on campus.
-(If you are contemplating taking this gateway course after that, you should contact the certification officer to determine if there is adequate time for you to meet all certification requirements before graduation.)
+In order to be certified by the State of Connecticut at Connecticut College in the elementary grades (1-6), students need to take EDU 223 in the spring of their first year or sometime during their second year on campus.
+(If students are contemplating taking this gateway course after their second year, they should contact the Education Department's Certification Officer to determine if there is adequate time for them to meet all certification requirements before graduation.)

-An overall GPA of 2.7 is required by the state for teacher certification.
+An overall GPA of 2.7 is required by the State of Connecticut for teacher certification.

 General Education Requirements:

-- U.S. History (a survey course that must cover at least 75 years - some American Studies classes are acceptable.
-Many students take HIST 105)
+- U.S. History (must be a survey course that covers at least 75 years, such as History 105; some American Studies classes are also acceptable)

-- Science (the state will accept Psychology 101 as a natural science)
+- Science (the state accepts Psychology 101 as a natural science)

-- Mathematics (must be listed under Math Department)
+- Mathematics (must be a course that is listed within the Math Department)

-- Foreign Language or a four credit course in one of the following subjects: Art/Music/Dance /Theater
+- Foreign Language or a four-credit course in one of the following subjects: Art, Music, Dance, and/or Theater

 Professional Education Requirements: